The 3 Basic Arm Signals for Driving Explained

 Hand Signals for the Practical Driving Test

 On the driving test, your examiner will ask you to show one or several hand signals.
-Using the wrong hand signal is serious as a driver must have knowledge of hand signals to properly follow the rules of the road.

 Before you go to the driving test, practice the hand signals at home until you know them by heart.
 Remember, you don’t want to fail your driving test or be the one causing an accident because you misunderstood another driver’s hand signals.